No Records Found

 Google Map Not Loaded

-I use an eclectic approach based on the principles of motor learning that incorporates parental involvement.
-I rely heavily on Dynamic Temporal and Tactile Cueing (DTTC, especially the cueing hierarchy).
+I use a variety of research-based approaches that are based on the principles of motorlearning.
+Two of the main approaches that I use are Dynamic Temporal and Tactile Cueing (DTTC) and Rapid Syllable Transition Training (ReST).
 I strive to highly individualize treatment to each child.
-Treatment typically includes the use of multisensory cueing and feedback, focused attention by the child reinforced by early success, intensive, frequent, individual practice, multiple repetitions of speech movements, slower rate, systematic progression through hierarchies, emphasis on self-monitoring, compensatory speech and language strategies, prosody remediation, and addressing all aspects of disordered communication.
+Treatment typically includes the use of multi-sensory cueing and feedback, focused attention by the child reinforced by early success, intensive, frequent, individual practice, multiple repetitions of speech movements, slower rate, systematic progression through hierarchies, emphasis on self-monitoring, compensatory speech and language strategies, prosody remediation, and addressing all aspects of disordered communication.
 For most children, especially young children, I incorporate age-appropriate, motivating materials for the child including books, puzzles and games.
 Most sessions include a mass practice of recently introduced goals as well as distributed practice of goals that are nearing mastery and generalization.
-I count responses by placing beans in a cup during sessions and children obtain 50-150 targeted correct responses in a 30 minute session.
-For children that I am using DTTC instead of an eclectic approach, there are usually 200-300 targeted responses in a 30 minute session.
-Most children earn treats based on the number of responses they produce.
-In addition, I use a system with most children in which if they self-correct or attempt a higher level target or produce a target with less cueing, they earn green rocks which translate into more treats.
-There are also red rocks (red means stop) that are used if children are not following directions - if they get 3 red rocks in a single session they typically lose their treats for that session.
-The method of counting responses is individualized for each child - some children have a higher reinforcement schedule, etc. Some children respond better to a sticker chart, token board, etc, - if that's the case then that's what I use.
+I count responses during sessions and most children obtain at least 50-150 targeted correct responses in a 30 minute session.
+I used a behavior-management system as well as reinforcement schedules individualized to each child to keep them motivated.